 After the horrors of Europe, imagine what it was like now for the sisters: living high on the hog on Luis’s estate in Havana.
 Luis was a prosperous jeweler and a generous and genial guy.
-The girls played tennis, ate sumptuous meals and tried to forget the awful things that had happened.
+The girls played tennis, ate sumptuous meals and tried to forget the awful things that had happened to them.

-One day Luis posted a letter to an old friend, a Hungarian named Alex Feigler in Brooklyn, New York.
-Alex had joined the U.S. army during the war and thus was automatically granted U.S. citizenship.
+One day Luis posted a letter to an old friend, a Hungarian named Alex Feigler who was living in Brooklyn, New York.
+Alex had enlisted in the U.S. army during the war and thus was automatically granted U.S. citizenship.
 Inside the letter, Luis placed a photo of his three refugee sisters-in-law.

-Alex, a bachelor, was intrigued by Piri, drew a bold circle around her face and mailed the photo back — and before you could say geographical undesirability be damned the couple were wed and setting up house in Brooklyn.
-My aunt Susie married Morris in Cuba.
-In the following years, many cousins started arriving in Havana — Daisy, Vivian, Robert and Lillian.
+Alex, a bachelor, was intrigued by Piri.
+He drew a bold circle around her face and mailed the photo back — and before you could say geographical undesirability be damned the couple were wed and setting up house in Brooklyn.
+My aunt Susie married Tio Morris in Cuba.
+In the following years, my cousins started arriving in Havana — Daisy, Vivian, Robert and Lillian.

 In 1952 my mother traveled to Brooklyn to visit her sister Piri and met my father Harry on a blind date.
-He conveyed to her that he was an engineer.
-He wasn’t.
+He told her he was an engineer.
+Not true.
 He was just a lab tech.

-Harry attempted to woo Fritzi by reading her the poetry of Robert Service, not exactly appropriate material for courting, since Service wrote about rough men such as Dangerous Dan McGrew who tramped up to the Yukon in search of gold.
-But since Fritzi didn’t any speak English and Harry had a great voice, it was just as good as Yeats.
-They married six weeks later and she moved to New York from Cuba.
+Harry attempted to woo Fritzi by reading her the poetry of Robert Service.
+It was not exactly appropriate material for courting, since Service wrote about rough men such as Dangerous Dan McGrew who tramped up to the Yukon in search of gold.
+But since Fritzi didn’t any speak English and Harry had a fantastic voice, it was just as good as Yeats.
+They married six weeks later.

 My father surprised everyone, including himself, by turning out to be a kind of scientific genius.
 But until he got married and settled down, he didn’t know what he was capable of.

 My parents, my sister Rhonda and I lived in a brownstone on 41st St. between 15th and 16th avenue in Boro Park, Brooklyn.
-It was a warm and welcoming place.
+A warm and welcoming place.

-While my father was supported our family at a day job, he attended Copper Union college at night and earned a master’s degree in electrical engineering, inventing new ways to protect radars from powerful incoming signals.
-In 1962 Westinghouse made him an offer he couldn’t refuse and we moved to the Baltimore suburbs.
+While my father was supporting our family at a day job, he attended Coooper Union college at night.
+He earned a master’s degree in electrical engineering while inventing new ways to protect radars from powerful incoming signals.
+In 1962 Westinghouse made him an offer he couldn’t refuse.
+We moved to the Baltimore suburbs.

-My parents loved their ordinary suburban existence (a lot more than I did; I rued the day we left New York).
+My parents loved their ordinary suburban existence (a lot more than me; I never stopped longing for Brooklyn).
 In fact, all they wanted was ordinary.
-On the outside, they were secure and happy.
-On the inside, the currents of their tragedies and traumas flowed unseen.
+On the outside they were secure and happy.
+On the inside the currents of their tragedies and traumas flowed unseen.

-Not long after he logged his 35th U.S. patent for yet another invention that would make Westinghouse millions (while he drew a modest salary) Harry was diagnosed with colon cancer.
+Not long after Harry logged his 35th U.S. patent for yet another invention that would make Westinghouse millions (while he drew a modest salary) hewas diagnosed with colon cancer.
 He died the way many cancer victims do: emaciated, drugged, shockingly different than what you were used to.
 It is incredibly painful to see that happen to someone you love.
 My mother was at his side every day, often sleeping in his hospital bed with him.

 The line of cars traveling to the cemetery for his funeral must have been a mile long.
 Many people miss him.
-Most of all my mother, who sometimes speaks to him in the early morning hours in that state between dreaming and waking, when the line between what is real and what is possible blurs, or maybe isn’t important at all.
+Most of all my mother, who sometimes speaks to him in the early morning hours in that state between dreaming and waking, when the line between what is real and what is imagined blurs, and maybe isn’t important at all.